DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2025-02-26-changing-how-schools-are-manually-added.md

 ## Next steps

-These changes will be main in Publish ready for providers to use during rollover and when they add new courses for the 2025/2026 recruitment cycle.
+These changes will be made in Publish for providers to use during rollover and when they add new courses for the 2025/2026 recruitment cycle.